Mount Spec, Paluma Range National Park Townsville

 • Wear insect repellent, clothing and shoes to protect yourself from stings, scratches and bites.

 • Bullrouts (freshwater stonefish) live in some creeks.
 They can inflict a painful sting if touched.
-Wear shoes when wading or swimming.
+Wear shoes when wading or swimming and take care when investigating unusual rocks or objects.
+Be aware of the required first-aid procedures.
 Seek medical attention if stung.

 For more information, please read the guidelines on safety in parks and forests.